dm3-org/dm3-spec/docs/specification/message-transport/mtp-transport.md

 {
   // dm3 protocol version (e.g., 1.0)
   version: string,
-  // used encryption scheme
+  // used encryption scheme of the message
   //optional: if not set, the default x25519-chacha20-poly1305 is taken encryptionScheme?: string,
   // datastruct with delivery info
+  // Delivery information object, encrypted based on the delivery servics' encryption key
-  deliveryInformation: DeliveryInformation,
+  deliveryInformation: string,
   // any kind of additional metadata may be added.
   // This might be information needed by protocol extensions or app-specific meta information.
   ...